 There are lots of places in Western Australia that have a huge reputation.
-Pender Bay is one of them, and albeit less well known than many of the huge tourist attractions, we were expecting big things when we pulled in for two nights earlier this year.
+Pender Bay is one of them, and albeit less well known than many of the huge tourist attractions, we were expecting big things when we pulled in for two nights earlier this year, on the Dampier Peninsula.

 Honestly, this is the most scenic camp site we’ve ever stayed at, and that is a pretty big call!